einblick-ai/helpful-functions/README.md

-# helpful-functions
+# Helpful Functions
-A public repository of code that we wrote and deployed for you!
+This is a public repository of code that we wrote for you to help you out!